You have 0 product(s) in your cart.

 Bubbles From The Abyss

-Scuba diving is a great family sport but before a parent have their children taught to dive then the child’s readiness to learn to dive needs to be considered.
+Scuba diving is a great family sport but before a parent has their children taught to dive then the child’s readiness to learn to dive needs to be considered.

 A child’s maturity, reasoning skills, and physical limitations should be taken into account when determining if he is ready to begin scuba diving.
 With the type of diving we do around Sydney the child’s physical development is a major limiting factor in teaching the child to dive.
 We not only use the Australian standard of a minimum of 12 years old but also have a physical size of a minimum weight of 46kg to ensure the child is physically able to handle the equipment safely in the ocean environment.